johnmoses/zero-to-hero-python-coding/functions/intro.md

 ## Generator Functions

+Generator functions are a special kind of function that return a lazy iterator.
+These are objects that you can iterate over like a list.
+However, unlike lists, lazy iterators do not store their contents in memory.

 ## Recursive Functions

-These are functions that call itself.
+A recursive function is a function that calls itself.

 ## Functions as a parameter